benipedia1994/WordWizardProject/GroupProject/Docs/ProjectPlan.md

 - This is some text

 ### UI/UX Design
-Use XML to create the visual design of the app
+Use XML to create the visual design of the app.
+The UX design is a format for how the app will look.
+The UI design is a format for how the user will interact with the app.
+The UI should be elegant and easy to use.

 **Entrance Criteria**

-- This is some text
+- The Requirements
+- A format to create mockups
+- Real World System to Match (similar to scrabble)
+- Lot's of developer.android tutorials

 **Exit Criteria**

-- This is some text
+- An intuitive and responsive UI/UX design which assists the implementation in acheiving all requirements.

 ### Test Case Generation
 a description